-Each session will involve assessment of a primary area of complaint utilizing specific movements and palpation to verify the appropriate course of treatment with consideration of the effects of past injuries.
+Each session will involve taking a thorough history and then performing an assessment of a primary area of complaint.
+Specific movements and precise palpation will be used to verify the appropriate course of treatment with consideration of the effects of past injuries.
+Please complete the health history form prior to your appointment as the history of your injuries and symptoms are very important to developing a treatment plan.
 Specific active movements or passive stretches are utilized to determine the most appropriate areas of treatment and then verified again after the session.

 Pain, weakness, and lack of coordination are some signs that the fascia in a region is preventing normal motion from occurring.
 Precise palpation will determine areas of increased density and/or sensitivity that will be treated.
 Typically 3-5 areas would be manipulated in a single visit with each area receiving approximately 5 minutes of intense treatment.
 Self care will be discussed to maximize the effects of the treatment.
 1 week should be allowed between sessions (if needed) to let the body adapt to the changes.

 Loose clothing should be worn or a gown and shorts will be provided.
 No oils or lotions are used as this is not a massage therapy session, but direct contact with the skin is required.

 You will be asked to move around before, during and after the treatment.

 Some discomfort is possible during the treatment and soreness for a day or two after as dense areas of this deep tissue is released and allowed to heal.
 Whenever possible, anti-inflammatory medications should be avoided for at least 24 hours after treatment.

 Contraindications would include fever, open wounds in the area of treatment, easy bruising, and generalized weakness.